STUDY ABROAD OPPORTUNITIES ABOUND

 Find your place abroad

 The College of Arts, Sciences, and Business, in partnership with the Office of International and Cultural Affairs, is offering a number of new faculty-led study abroad opportunities for the summer 2017 semester.
-These trips range from two to four weeks, and include three credit courses in disciplines ranging from literature and Spanish to choir and geological engineering.
-The programs span the length of the globe, with trips planned to Iceland, Nicaragua, and Germany and Austria.
+These trips range from two to four weeks, and include three credit courses in disciplines ranging from literature to geological engineering.
+The programs span the length of the globe, with trips planned to Iceland and Nicaragua.

 Summer 2017 offerings

-The arts, languages, and philosophy department is offering two new study abroad opportunities for the summer 2017 semester – one in Germany and Austria, and one in Nicaragua.
+The arts, languages, and philosophy department is offering a new study abroad opportunity for the summer 2017 semester in Nicaragua.

 Intercultural Communication and Renewable Energy in Nicaragua